h-be/phloem/README.md

 > Translates between git issues and SoA nodes

 # Background
-translator listens for new issues created in a GitHub repo and creates corresponding leaf nodes in a Mirro State of Affairs tree under a "Triage" root node.
+translator listens for new issues created in a GitHub repo and creates corresponding leaf nodes in a Miro State of Affairs tree under a "Triage" root node.

 # Install